Pearlitic/pearlitic.github.io/Python/Instructions.md

 <details>
   <summary>Recommended Hidden Stats (Click to expand)</summary>

 **_Likely Outdated_**.
 These are "hidden" stats that are not accounted for / not found in the stats window.
-See [stats](https://github.com/Pearlitic/pearlitic.github.io/blob/main/%25/class_data.md) used by SuckHard's calculator.
+See [stats (probably outdated)](https://github.com/Pearlitic/pearlitic.github.io/blob/main/%25/class_data.md) or [original repo file](https://github.com/brendonmay/brendonmay.github.io/blob/master/wseCalculator/main.js) for stats used by SuckHard's calculator.
 The 4% extra attack you see on classes is Will of the Hero skill.
 The 20% IED is from Lv40 V skills.
 Some classes have a lot of bonus IED%/DMG%, these are not displayed in the stats window but are built into skills, such as the infamous Marksman's snipe.

 </details>